chrisjrob/chrisjrob.github.io/_posts/2012-11-26-linux-is-free-and-wastes-less-time-than-windows.md

 type: post
 published: true
 status: publish
-categories: technology linux
+category: technology
-tags: windows
+tags: [linux, windows, rant]
 ---

 It is commonly said, at least in Microsoft circles, that Linux is free